nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 ## Troubleshooting

 - You can boot to a black screen with a blinking cursor.
-However you can do Alt+F2 and back to Alt+F1, and Gnome should now boot fine.
-This is an issue related to the ```amdgpu``` driver (probably can happen with nvidia too) not loading on the correct time.
+However you can do Alt+F2 and back to Alt+F1, and Gnome/GDM should now boot fine.
+This is an issue related to X.org and the ```amdgpu``` driver (probably can happen with nvidia too) not loading on the correct time.
 Look it up on Arch Wiki, or even Google.
 This issue is everywhere and you shouldn't have an hard time figuring it :)

 ## Special Thanks